rfernandezdo/rfernandezdo.github.io/docs/blog/posts/2024/12/20241221_vscode_signed_git.md

 ### 7. Import to github

-Go to your [github account](https://github.com/settings/keys) and add the exported GPG key in GPG keys section.
+Go to your [github account](https://github.com/settings/keys) and add the exported GPG key in GPG keys section, create a new GPG key and paste the exported key.

 ### Configure Visual Studio Code to use GPG

 #### 1. Configure gpg-agent

 To configure gpg-agent, run the following command: